Get The Help You Need to Address and Respond to Demand Letters or Legal Complaints

 - Purpose: Demonstrate a lack of barriers to access.

-- Purpose: Detect PDF files, text-rich images, and/or pre-recorded video, and provide an advisory on how to remediate related accessibility issues.
+- Purpose: Detect PDF files, text-rich images, or pre-recorded video, and provide an advisory on how to remediate related accessibility issues.

-- Purpose: Deter any current or future complaint and optionally document third-party products on the site that cannot currently be remediated by the site owner.
+- Purpose: Deter any current or future complaints and optionally third-party document products on the site that the site owner cannot currently remediate.

 - Purpose: Ensure any citations regarding UserWay’s solutions and field of expertise, particularly citations of WCAG 2.0 and 2.1 guidelines, are correct and accurate.